ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

 the learning objectives for discrete structures?
-If you do, then please participate in the [proactive community](../../../proactive-community/introduction-proactive-community/) by sharing your ideas for improving this these learning objectives!
+If you do, then please participate in the [proactive community](../../../proactive-community/introduction-proactive-community/) by sharing your ideas for improving them!

 [^1]: See [Robert Talbert](https://rtalbert.org/)'s article entitled [How to Write Learning